hopperelec/ItemRacePlugin/README.md

 - `/itemrace deposit inventory`: deposit all items in their inventory, regardless of type
 - `/itemrace deposit (amount)`: deposit `amount` of the type of item in their hand from their inventory
 - `/itemrace deposit (amount) (item)`: deposit `amount` of `item` from their inventory
+- `/itemrace autodeposit`: opens a GUI to toggle which items to auto-deposit
+- `/itemrace autodeposit (item)`: toggles whether to auto-deposit `item`

 Players are scored based on the items currently in their ItemRace inventory.
 Players will gain one point each time the amount of a type of item they have doubles.
 That is, they will get a point for their 1st, 2nd, 4th, 8th, 16th, 32nd, 64th, 128th... item of each type, with no limit.
 For example, if a player deposits 128 dirt and 4 cobblestone, they will earn 11 points (8 points for dirt and 3 points for cobblestone).